 This demonstrates the amazing melt behaviour of lead-as-a-flux for ceramic glazes.
 Not only does it melt early, but it softens slowly over a 300F range of temperatures before it goes off the end of the runway on this GLFL test.
 Then, when fired 200F hotter than that, it remains a stable, clear and uncrazed glass.
 Beginning around 1750F, this becomes a transparent glaze, by itself.

 These were 10g balls melted using our GBMF test.
 Frit 3602 is lead bisilicate.
 But it got "smoked" by the Fusion FZ-16 high-zinc, high-boron zero-alumina!
 Maybe you always thought lead was the best melter.
-That it produced the most transparent, crystal clear glass.
+That it produced the most transparent, crystal-clear glass.
 But that is not what we see here.
 That being said, notice the lead is not crazing but the FZ-16 is crazing badly, that is a problem for many applications.
 Notice something else: Each frit has a distinctive melt fingerprint that makes it recognizable in tests like this.

 Lead in Ceramic Glazes